LimeChain/subsembly/README.md

 The above command generates `wasm-code` file in the root folder.

-In order to run Substrate node with generated runtime, use Docker image of node:
+In order to run Substrate node with generated runtime, use Docker image of node `as-substrate`, which is a pre-built substrate template node running Aura consensus.

 1. `docker pull limechain/as-substrate:stable`
 2. `docker run -p 9933:9933 -p 9944:9944 -p 30333:30333 -v "$(CURDIR)/spec-files/customSpec.json":/customSpecRaw.json -d limechain/as-substrate`